 Step 3.
-In the new window, click “Sync”.
-You can see this button to the left next to “Reset”.
+In the new window, click “Sync.”
+You can see this button to the left next to “Reset.”

 Check the settings before synchronizing.
 Include all the adjustments from the Develop module.
-Before batch processing in Lightroom, make sure that you won’t synchronize the unnecessary images.
+Before batch processing in Lightroom, make sure that you won’t synchronize unnecessary images.
 For example, you shouldn’t sync the adjustment brush.
 It is possible that the object will move, so this brush will change the inappropriate area of the picture.

 If you know how to batch edit in Lightroom, you will be able to make your shots consistent.
-That is really of great importance if you have to deliver many photos from one photo session, for instance, wedding shooting.
+That is really of great importance if you have to deliver many photos from one photo session, for instance, wedding shoots.
 It is important that the package of the shots from a particular event is edited in the same style.
 That ensures your professionalism.

 This free wedding preset offers a split tone effect.
-You can improve your shot adding various shades to the particular area of the photo.
+You can improve your shot, adding various shades to the particular area of the photo.
 Make photos clear and sharp.

 This Lightroom filter affects white balance and makes wedding pictures a bit livelier and warmer.
 It is really important, as clients wish to have romantic and memorable shots.
-Highly recommended for outdoor wedding photographers to emphasize background and green colors.
+Highly recommended for outdoor wedding photographers to emphasize the background and green colors.

 The photos become brighter and livelier if you apply this plug-in.
-Natural tints and pleasant light will beautify any shot especially the one taken indoors.
+Natural tints and pleasant light will beautify any shot, especially the one taken indoors.

 This preset is good for portraits.
 Glamour yellow tint gives a vintage effect filling the picture with brightness and preserving the natural tone of the skin.

 Fashion photography editing is a very delicate process.
 To make it more enjoyable, apply this preset and you’ll get brighter colors, while keeping the skin tone natural.